 As a soloist Anna has worked with conductors such as Vladimir Ashkenazy, Paul Watkins, Douglas Bostock and Jan Latham-Koenig.
 She has performed chamber music collaborations with artists such as Michael Collins, Leon McCawley and Tsuyoshi Tsutsumi, and string quartets such as the Solstice, Alberny, Ciurlonis, Kodaly and Prazak Quartets.
 As a keen orchestra player she has been a guest principal with the BBC Symphony Orchestra and played E flat clarinet with the English National Opera.
 Forthcoming concerts include concerto performances in Osaka, Hiroshima, Yamagata and Tokyo.

-Anna plays on Peter Eaton International model clarinets and bassett clarinet.
+Anna plays on Peter Eaton International model clarinets and basset clarinet.

-Clarinets Mouthpieces Peter Eaton Pipers interview Clarinet Care Prices Overhauls Contacts Links
+Clarinets Mouthpieces Peter Eaton New Articles CASS Articles Clarinet Care Prices Overhauls Contacts Links

 The Anna Hashimoto Website